 Student Excellence Programs (SEPs), overseen by the Office of Inclusion and Diversity, foster an inclusive academic environment for prospective and current students.
 SEPs focus on recruiting and retaining underrepresented students from diverse backgrounds.
 Through SEPs, underrepresented students are provided with information about financial aid, scholarships and fellowships, careers, and other success strategies.
 SEPs aim to bridge the gap between international and domestic students and inform underrepresented students about resources to help them succeed and excel at Auburn University.
-SEPs include Tiger Retreat, War Eagle Scholars Day, Academic Excellence 3.0 Ceremony, and Diversity Student Ambassadors.44 of Office of Inclusion of Office of Office of Inclusion of Office of O inage courtesy of Dr. Rebecca Harring
+SEPs include Tiger Retreat, War Eagle Scholars Day, Academic Excellence 3.0 Ceremony, and Diversity Student Ambassadors.44 of Office of Inclusion of Office of Of inage courtesy of Dr. Rebecca Harring